Go's Value Philosophy: Part 3 - Zero Values: Go's Valid-by-Default Philosophy

 Wait - if Go is “valid by default,” why does nil exist?

 Go’s zero value philosophy has a nuance: some types have nil as their zero value (pointers, slices, maps, channels, interfaces, functions).
-But nil in Go is different from null in Java or None in Python.
+This seems contradictory - how can “every value is valid by default” coexist with nil?
+The answer reveals a fundamental design choice about what “valid” means.

 1